ChiedozieOkoh/armageddon/README.md

 The simulator has only been tested with ELFs produced by the gnu arm-none-eabi toolchain.

 # Using The Simulator

+## The Disassembly View
+You can open the disassembly view by clicking on the `disassembly` button. \
+the disassembly view allows you to see the code in the `.text` section of the loaded program. \
+The instruction pointed to by the `PC` register is always displayed in bold. \
+You can add/remove breakpoints at a specific instruction by clicking on the line in the diassembly window.

+## The Register View
+You can open the register view by clicking on the `registers` button. \
+The registers view shows the state of a number of general purpose registers. \
+You can change the registers `R0-R12` to display their value in either decimal or hex by clicking on them.
+The register view is updated whenever you manually step the simulator or a halt occurs.

+## The Memory View
+You can open the memory view by clicking on the `memory` button. \
+The memory view allows you to inspect the memory values of the simulator within a certain memory range. \
+The display of the memory view is updated whenever you manually step the simulator or a halt occurs.

+## Shortcuts
+`Alt + Enter` : centres the disassembly around the instruction pointed to by the `PC` register. \
+`Ctrl + f` : search the disassembly for a string. \
+`backspace` : press backspace to close the focused window.

 ## Start Up Routine
 ### Reset boot mode
 By default the simulator will execute a system reset on boot and hand off